Elastic Graphs: Weak graphs and minimizing Lipschitz energy

 is tight.
 In particular,

 where the supremum runs over all non-trivial curves.
 We get the same quantity if we take the supremum over multi-curves or over curves that cross each edge of~$K_1$ at most twice. \end{theorem}

 A version of Theorem~\ref{thm:lipschitz-stretch} appears in papers by Bestvina \cite[Proposition 2.1]{Bestvina11:Bers} and Francaviglia-Martino \cite[Proposition 3.11]{FM11:MetricOutSpace}, and is attributed to Tad White (unpublished).
 Both papers work in the context of outer space and so assume that $\phi$ is a homotopy equivalence, although that assumption is never used in the proof.
-The extension to marked graphs is also immediate.
+The extension to marked graphs is also immediate; we omit the proof.

-We need an extension of Theorem~\ref{thm:lipschitz-stretch}: we will need to understand the behavior of energies on the boundary of $\Len^+(\Gamma)$.
+We need a less trivial extension of Theorem~\ref{thm:lipschitz-stretch}: we will need to understand the behavior of energies when lengths degenerate to~$0$.
 This leads us to \emph{weak graphs}, in which edges may have length~$0$.
-The definition of maps between weak graphs requires a little care, since we remember homotopy information that may not be present at the level of the collapsed graph.
+The definition of maps between weak graphs requires a little care, since we need to remember homotopy information that may not be present at the level of the graph obtained by collapsing all $0$-length edges.

 \begin{definition} A \emph{weak graph} is a graph~$\Gamma$ in which certain edges are designated as \emph{null edges}; the union of the null edges forms the \emph{null graph}.
 The \emph{collapsed graph}~$\Gamma^*$ of~$\Gamma$ is the graph obtained by identifying each null edge to a single point.
 There is a natural \emph{collapsing map} $\kappa \co \Gamma \to \Gamma^*$.
-Observe that $\kappa$ is a homotopy equivalence iff the null graph is a forest.
+If $\Gamma$ is a marked graph, then $\Gamma^*$ is also marked, with marked points the image of the marked points of~$\Gamma$.
+Observe that $\kappa$ is a homotopy equivalence iff the null graph is a forest, with at most one marked point in each component of the null graph.

 If $(\Gamma, \ell)$ is a weak length graph, we consider $\Gamma$ to be a weak graph, where the null edges are the edges of length~$0$.
 The lengths $\ell(e)$ determine a pseudo-metric on~$\Gamma$ and a metric on~$\Gamma^*$.